TheRealMal/avito-backend-assignment-2024/README.md

 > Found out that it's possible to use codegenerators to parse `openapi.yml` file and generated handlers.
 But generated code was too strange and I decided to do it by myself....

 > Decided to use two tables: banners and features; this allows us to have multiple features for single banner.
 Scheme is shown in a picture.

+> How to get 403 status for /user_banner...?
+Under these conditions probably when token is incorrect.

 ![Database Scheme](./assets/db_scheme.png)
 ## Setup
 ### PostgreSQL migration